afraenkel/course-fairness-webpage/index.md

 Each week, complete the reading assignment and write your response to the given prompt by Mondays at 11:59PM.
 Upon submission of the reading response, you must complete your assigned peer review by the following Wednesday at 11:59PM.
-These assignments are P/NP.
+These assignments are graded on a 0-2 scale.

 See the [reading response assignment](assignments/reading-response) for details.